ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ~~~
 > {: .bash}
 > then running `./blah` is analogous to calling `/bin/bash ./blah` .
-> The string "#!" is read out loud
+> The string "#!" is said out loud
-> as "hash-bang" and therefore is shortened to "shebang."
+> as "hash-bang" and therefore is shortened to "shebang".
 {: .solution}